hleise/Neno/src/content/home.md

 # Neno Tours & Travels

-Neno Tours & Travel Agency offers you, the discerning traveler, the most care-free way to experience the best of Zanzibar and Tanzania.
+Kuwakaribisha Kwa Ziara Neno

-We warmly welcome you to experience adventurous or chilled-out holidays of your choice, whether on the beach on or safari.
-While here, you will enjoy the delicious Swahili cuisine and the unique culture of the Swahili coast.
-Most of the beach hotels here are blessed with crystal-blue waters and powdery white sand � a natural paradise awaits.
+Welcome to Neno Tours

-We also offer great adventure sports and wildlife tours, including climbing Mount Kilimanjaro, safaris around Tanzania, photographic safaris, cultural tourism, ecotourism, and camping safaris.
+A tour agency for the adventurous traveler, Neno Tours is the most effortless way to experience the best of Zanzibar and Tanzania.
-We offer very affordable budget tour packages for your holiday, and we can tailor a tour package to suit your exact requirements and budget, because we take pride in putting together a customized tour itinerary that gives you the best holiday you could hope for.
+We warmly welcome you to experience the holiday of your choice, from relaxing on the beach to spotting wildlife on the Serengeti.
+While here, you'll have the opportunity to experience the unique culture of the Swahili coast and enjoy our delicious cuisine.
+Here, a natural paradise awaits, where most of the beaches are blessed with crystal-blue waters and powdery white sand.

-Our friendly team of professional tour guides are here to introduce you to these magical islands and the adventures of the mainland.
-So let us know where you would like to go, and we'll help you make it happen !!!
+We offer a number of exciting outdoor activities, such as climbing Mount Kilimanjaro, exploring picturesque safaris around Tanzania, experiencing the culture, and visiting many of our conservation areas.
+We pride ourselves in giving you a customized itinerary to suit your needs and we strive to make it as affordable as possible.
+Our knowledgeable team of professional tour guides are here to help you experience Tanzania in its full glory.